 Rosendahl Nextrom’s 3D-printed burners in a heat treatment furnace.
 Image: Delva Oy

 Metal 3D printing, as in this case of Rosendahl Nextrom with laser powder bed fusion, makes it possible to replace assemblies made of multiple machined parts with a single printed part.
 The direct benefit of this is the reduction in item management and the number of items to be stored and reduced assembly work and internal logistics.
-Measuring and modeling a part, in practice copying, is made difficult or even impossible by printing one closed structure instead of several parts.
-This protects the manufacturer’s product rights/trade dress.
-Improved forms enabled by 3D helpt to achieve efficiency, improve flow/ducts and make it /it thereby more even.
+Measuring and modelling parts, in practice copying, is made difficult or even impossible by printing one closed structure instead of several parts.
+This protects the manufacturer’s product rights.
+Improved forms enabled by 3D help achieve efficiency, improve ducts and make flow more even.

 Timo Id, CEO of Rosendahl Nextrom, considers the development opportunities offered by metal 3D printing to be significant and finds the investments in know-how and product development entirely justified.
 The example presented in this article is by no means their only one, and the work continues.